Alert Bulk Export

 If the Data Forwarder doesn’t work for you then the following algorithm will allow you to fetch alerts with no duplicates using the Alerts API.
 You can run the logic on a cycle to continually fetch alerts or you could do a single time historical export to fetch a time range of alerts.
 For large historical exports greater than 30 days, repeat the following algorithm for each month by using a start and end for the first and last day of the month.

-A cycle should be no shorter than 60s and should use a start and end time range for either create_time or last_update_time.
+A cycle should be no shorter than 60s and should use a start and end time range for time_range, which searches on the field backend_timestamp.

 -d '{